 Division 1 — Preliminary

-5. Interpretation and calculations
+5. Terms and calculations used in this Part

 In this Part words and expressions have the same definitions, and calculations are to be made in the same way, as in Part 13 of the Sentencing Act 1995.